-- 1. Tethering your camera.
+- Tethering your camera.
 The auto-import process requires setting up a tethered camera, and configuring a Hot Folder.
 When you tether a camera to your computer, you will configure it so that each time you press the shutter button, the image is saved directly to your computer.
-Popular applications for configuring a tethered camera are Adobe Lightroom CC and Canon EOS Utility, but there are many others as well. - 2.
+Popular applications for configuring a tethered camera are Adobe Lightroom CC and Canon EOS Utility, but there are many others as well.
+The specific steps for setting up the tether will vary based on the specific software you are using.
+See the documentation for your tethering software to find detailed instructions. - 2.
 Configuring a hot folder.
 In Imerge, select the folder or directory where your tethered camera is saving captured images as a hot folder.
 When you set up a hot folder, all images currently in the folder are imported into Imerge Pro as content variations.
 The folder is then continuously monitored for changes, and any time images are added to or removed from the folder, the content list for the layer in Imerge is updated accordingly. - 3.
 Shoot images.
 Now each time you press the shutter button on your camera, the image is imported into Imerge as soon as it is saved to your hard drive.
 Any effects, masks, and transformations applied to the image layer are applied immediately, and the canvas updates to show you the result.

-To set up a Hot Folder in Imerge Pro:
+Configuring a hot folder in Imerge Pro: